Last Updated on

-This Hungarian Hangover Soup promises to bring you luck in the new year and cure your hangover!
+This Hungarian Hangover Soup is loaded with natural probiotics to cure your hangover and promises to bring you luck in the new year!

 Back home in Trinidad the tradition is to have black eyed peas for good luck.
 Since I cannot find black eyed peas here in Spain I turned to my Hungarian husband for ideas.
 He told me about korhelyleves.
 Korhelyleves translates to drunken soup or hangover soup.
 After all isn’t everyone hungover on New Years Day?
 Besides being a great cure for hangovers hangover soup is supposed to bring you good luck.
 Win , Win!

 I followed the recipe in my Hungarian cookbook but made a few additions according to hubby’s recommendations.
 My version of korhelyleves combines Spanish chorizo, Hungarian paprika, sauerkraut and sour cream and they all come together for an absolutely delicious soup.
+Serve it with a thick slice of homemade gluten free bread.
 My Hungarian man gave it a big thumbs up!

 - 3 tablespoons butter or lard

 - 1 teaspoon smoked Hungarian paprika

 - Melt the butter or lard in a medium pot.

 - Add onions, paprika, smoked ham and chorizo to pot.

 - Saute until onions are soft.
 Remove to a plate and set aside.